Pratt & Whitney Headquarters and Engineering Building

 Area: 440,000 Square Feet

 The Pratt & Whitney World Headquarters and Engineering Building was envisioned as a structure which would respect Pratt & Whitney’s history, reflect their image and support their position as a world leader in the design, development, manufacture and service of aircraft engines.
+The building has been certified LEED Gold by the U.S. Green Building Council (USGBC).
 This five-story building of approximately 440,000 square feet occupies a position on the Pratt & Whitney campus in close proximity to the historic Hangar Building/Museum and the Customer Training Center.
 The new plan for the North Campus has intentionally placed the new building as the “Gateway” to the site, reinforcing the notion that the Pratt & Whitney story began with innovative engineering.

 The early phases of the P&W Campus were built in the late 20’s and early 30’s and are considered Art Deco in style.
 The aviation industry heavily influenced design during the Art Deco period by providing an Aerodynamic inspiration.
 The Architecturally significant buildings on the campus such as the Main Admin Building, the South Admin Building, the Hangar, and the Power Plant, as well as a number of the older manufacturing buildings, are from this period.
 In keeping with the Art Deco style, the composition of the exterior facades of these finely detailed brick masonry buildings tends to have a vertical emphasis rather than a horizontal one.
 A number of the details found in the facades of the Main Administration Building were carried over into the design of the brick masonry elements of the new building.